 - Graduate Association of Recreation and Leisure Studies (GARLS)

-UW Fitness is comprised of experienced, certified exercise specialists dedicated to providing the highest level of fitness services.
-Whether you are looking to improve your overall fitness, boost your competitive athletic performance, manage side effects of cancer treatment, or be evaluated as a fire fighter candidate, their motivating staff provide the guidance and information you need to reach your fitness goals.
+The Centre for Community, Clinical and Applied Research Excellence (CCCARE) offers a team of experienced, certified exercise specialists dedicated to providing the highest level of fitness services.
+Whether you are looking to improve your overall fitness, boost your competitive athletic performance, or manage side effects of cancer treatment, their motivating staff provide the guidance and information you need to reach your fitness goals.

 Avedon Games Collection website

 In 1971, the University established a public museum dedicated to research and the collection, preservation, and exhibition of games and game-related objects from around the world.
-In 2010, the Museum closed and the collection was transferred to the Canadian Museum of Civilization.
+In 2010, the Museum closed and the collection was transferred to the Canadian Museum of Civilization (now the Canadian Museum of History).
 Much of the Avedon Games Collection, named for its founder Professor Elliott Avedon, is featured on the original games museum website.